khulnasoft-lab/design.khulnasoft.com/contents/usability/settings-management.md

 - Navigate to the specific configuration section of that page in the settings area.
 Doing so makes the result of clicking the button predictable and prevents users from needing to navigate away from their task.
 For example, navigating via the Package Registry page will end up on the **Settings > Packages & Registries** section of settings.

 ## Layout

-- Setting form elements use the [form layout sizes](/patterns/forms#layout).
-- When a settings page contains multiple sections, each section header remains sticky on scroll to provide context.
-- A sticky footer containing action buttons (for example, Save and Cancel) should appear when a setting has been changed.
-- Settings should appear stacked in a single column.

 <figure-img label="Example of settings layout" src="/img/settings-1-column.png"></figure-img>